Hofls/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Feature creep` - excessive addition of new features (results in software bloat and over-complication)
 * `Outsourcing` - hiring a party outside a company to perform services / create goods
 * `Obfuscation` - code that is difficult for humans to understand (e.g. to prevent reverse-engineering)

+### Others
+* Pick the right tool for the job
+* Embrace the tools, don't fight them
+    * Use library/framework in a default/standard way
+*
+*